Joe Conlin, who will coach his fourth season at Yale in 2015, completed his first as the Joel E. Smilow '54 Offensive Coordinator last fall.

-His starting five on the offensive line began every game in 2013, the only Ivy League school to accomplish that, while three of the five earned All-Ivy League honors.
+Conlin, also the offensive line coach, has done great things with the guys up front.
+The stats tell most of the story, but there are other accomplishments.
+His 2013 starting five began every game that fall, the only Ivy League school to accomplish that, while three of the five earned All-Ivy League honors.

 Most of Conlin’s coaching experience was at FCS power New Hampshire, where he helped the Wildcats to seven straight NCAA playoff appearances from 2004 to 2010.
 During his tenure at UNH, Conlin also worked with the defensive line, safeties and special teams for a program that went 65-25 and won one conference championship.